telerik/ajax-docs/knowledge-base/common-connect-radfileexplorer-or-radeditor-to-a-sql-database.md

 ---
-title: Connect RadFileExplorer or RadEditor to a SQL databse
+title: Connect RadFileExplorer or RadEditor to a SQL database
-description: See how to connect RadFileExplorer or RadEditor to a SQL databse
+description: See how to connect RadFileExplorer or RadEditor to a SQL database
 type: how-to
-page_title: Connect RadFileExplorer or RadEditor to a SQL databse
+page_title: Connect RadFileExplorer or RadEditor to a SQL database
-slug: commonn-connect-radfileexplorer-or-radeditor-to-a-sql-databse
+slug: common-connect-radfileexplorer-or-radeditor-to-a-sql-database
 tags: telerik, telerik ajax editor, editor, file manager
 res_type: kb
 ---